Greengate Centre

 Greengate Centre is an open-air power center in Hempfield Township, Pennsylvania, United States.
 It is located on U.S. Route 30.
 The center opened in 2005 on the site of the defunct Greengate Mall, which was demolished in 2003.
 Greengate Centre currently encompasses over 430000 sqft of retail space, and more than 45 stores and restaurants.
-Anchor stores include Jo-Ann Fabrics, Petco, Ross Dress for Less, and Walmart.
+Anchor stores include Petco, Ross Dress for Less, and Walmart.
 It also contains dozens of smaller retailers such as Five Below, GameStop, Lane Bryant, General Nutrition Centers, Oshkosh B'gosh, and Verizon Wireless.
 The Kroenke Group of Columbia, Missouri owns and manages the shopping center.

 Greengate Centre East

 Greengate Centre East is a 71576 sqft strip shopping center adjacent to Greengate Centre.
 It was built in the early 1980s.
 It was originally anchored by a Giant Eagle supermarket, which moved less than a mile west to the Hempfield Square development in 1997.
-Currently, Greengate Centre East is anchored by a Big Lots discount store and features a Wines & Spirits liquor store, M&M Leather, and Play It Again Sports.
-Sonic Drive-In opened for business in March 2009 on the former site of the Rax restaurant.
+Currently, Greengate Centre East is anchored by a Big Lots discount store and features a Wines & Spirits liquor store, M&M Leather, Play It Again Sports, and Once Upon A Child.
+Sonic Drive-In opened for business in March 2009 on the former site of Rax restaurant.